jwhitley/requirejs-rails/README.md

 2. Remove all Sprockets directives such as `//= require jquery` from `application.js` and elsewhere.
 Instead establish JavaScript dependencies using AMD-style `define()` and `require()` calls.

-3. Use `requirejs_include_tag` instead of `javascript_include_tag`.  `requirejs_include_tag` should reference your top-level JavaScript modules.
+3. Use `requirejs_include_tag` at the top-level of your app's layout(s).  `javascript_include_tag` should be used to reference your top-level JavaScript modules.
 Other modules will be pulled in dynamically by `require.js` in development and by `r.js` for optimized production builds.
 Here's a basic `app/views/layouts/application.html.erb` modified for `requirejs-rails`:

     ```erb
     <!DOCTYPE html>